Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 • Meeting recording,

-• An AI companion,
+• Unlimited access to the AI companion,

 • Custom avatars, and more.